 Some terms can be confusing or are commonly misused.
 The following list is designed to help clarify the meaning of these words and to recommend more appropriate terminology.

-Hebephile: Someone who is primarily attracted to pubescent or post-pubescent older children or young teens.
-This person may or may not act on this attraction.
+Hebephile: Someone who is sexually attracted to pubescent or post-pubescent older children or young teens.
+Someone with hebephilia may or may not act on this attraction.
 ATSA recommends using person-first terminology, such as “individuals who are primarily or exclusively sexually attracted to young teens.”

-Paraphile: A person with abnormal sexual desires.
-This person may or may not act on these desires.
+Paraphile: Someone with sexual desires that are considered atypical.
+Most paraphilic interests are legal and do not cause harm.
+A person with a paraphilia may or may not act on these desires.
 ATSA recommends using person-first terminology, such as “individuals with atypical sexual desires.”

-Pedophile: Someone who is primarily sexually attracted to prepubescent children.
-This person may or may not act on this attraction.
+Pedophile: Someone who is sexually attracted to prepubescent children.
+A person with pedophilia may or may not act on this attraction.
 ATSA recommends using person-first terminology, such as “individuals who are primarily or exclusively sexually attracted to children.”

-Prostitute: Someone who engages in transactional sex.
+Prostitute: Someone who engages in transactional sex, also known as a sex worker.
 ATSA recommends using person-first terminology, such as “an individual being prostituted or trafficked for sex” or, where prostitution is legal, “an individual engaging in transactional sex.”

 Sex abuser/offender: Someone who sexually offends, harms, or abuses others.
 ATSA recommends using person-first terminology, such as “individuals who have sexually offended/harmed/abused others.”